 Cons

-WordPress.com is just a version of self-hosted WordPress.
-The main difference is that you do not need to buy hosting for it.
-WordPress.com is a company that sells you access to WordPress installed on their hostings (it is a huge simplification but explains how it works).
-It means that you no longer need to worry about your hosting safety or pay for it, but instead, you may need to pay WordPress.com for some additional features.
+WordPress.com is simply a hosted version of the WordPress software.
+The main difference is that you do not need to buy your own separate web hosting.
+WordPress.com is a company that sells you access to WordPress already installed on their servers (this is a huge simplification, but it explains how it works).

 Pros and Cons of WordPress.com

-To help you decide which WordPress is better for you here are a few pros and cons of WordPress.com so you can make your own conclusions.
+To help you decide which route is better for you, here are a few pros and cons of using WordPress.com.

 Pros